storyprotocol/documentation/docs/Developers/tutorials/finetune-images.md

 Next, create a file named `submitTrainingTask.ts` and call the `requestFinetuning` function we just made:

+> 🚧 Warning: This is expensive!
+>
+> Creating a new finetune is expensive, ranging from $2-$6 at the time of me writing this tutorial.
+Please review the "FLUX PRO FINETUNE: TRAINING" section on the [pricing page](https://docs.bfl.ml/pricing/).

 ```typescript submitTrainingTask.ts
 import { requestFinetuning } from "./flux";